-Christ Community Health Services (CCHS) is a faith-based community of medical, dental and behavioral health workers committed to providing a Primary Care Based Medical Home (PCMH) integrated care health ministry to the low-income communities of Memphis, TN.
+Christ Community Health Services (CCHS) is a faith-based community of medical, dental and behavioral health workers committed to providing a Primary Care Based Medical Home (PCMH) integrated care healthcare ministry to the low-income communities of Memphis, TN.
 CCHS Psychology Internship is designed to produce practitioner-scholars competent in the provision of health service psychology and prepared for pursuing postdoctoral specialization in either clinical or health psychology.

 Interns completing their primary rotation at CCHS will be trained in the Behavioral Health Consultant model (BHC), a psychological approach to population-based clinical health care that is simultaneously co-located, collaborative, and integrated within the primary care clinic.
 The training year will be divided into 25 week major rotations, and four 12 week minor rotations.
 Interns will have a major rotation supervisor and a minor rotation supervisor throughout the training experience.
-They may also elect to learn a specific theoretical intervention under the supervision of qualified training supervisors.

 Interns will have opportunity for comprehensive and focused assessment, individual and group based interventions, and supervision of a master’s prepared behavioral health student.
 One shift a week will be devoted to training seminars.
 One four hour shift a week will be allowed for professional development, dissertation work or assessment reports.
 Interns will have opportunity to provide a minimum of twelve hours a week of direct service care hours, and most weeks will provide fifteen to twenty hours of direct service care.
 Interns will have the opportunity to complete at least two comprehensive assessment batteries each semester, and will have opportunity for experience in primary care based assessment of autism, dementia, ADHD, and other primary care assessment needs.